eurostat/dff/README.md

 frequency across all 29 categories in _CSV_ format.
 Note that, if using _R_, there is a small loss of information between conversion in the 'truncated' PRICE variable in the _CSV_ files.
 The annex to the paper gives instructions on how to use the _R_ code located in the _R/_ folder.

-Furthermore, we provide two files located in the _CSV/_ folder that prepare the information on the week variable and the stores included that was covered only in Dominick's Data Manual.

 **<a name="References"></a>References**